tempelaar-team/qclab-dev/docs/software_reference/ingredients/ingredients.rst

         Quantum Hamiltonian for a two-level system.

         Required Constants:
-            - two_level_system_a: Energy of the first level.
+            - two_level_system_00: Energy of the first level.
-            - two_level_system_b: Energy of the second level.
+            - two_level_system_11: Energy of the second level.
-            - two_level_system_c: Real part of the coupling between levels.
+            - two_level_system_01_re: Real part of the coupling between levels.
-            - two_level_system_d: Imaginary part of the coupling between levels.
+            - two_level_system_01_im: Imaginary part of the coupling between levels.

         Keyword Arguments:
             - batch_size: (Optional) Number of batches for vectorized computation.